 Resources to promote outstanding writing for academic, professional, and creative work.

-Papers are to be formatted in accordance with standards of APA or Chicago discourse style unless otherwise designated by the professor, except where these discourse styles conflict with The Seattle School’s format.
+Assignments are to be formatted in accordance with standards of APA or Chicago style for student papers unless otherwise designated by the professor.
+Click here to read the 2020 update about how to apply these citation resources.

-- Use 12 point type and a serif font; examples include Times New Roman, Palatino, and Cambria
+- Use 12 point serif font; examples include Times New Roman, Palatino, and Cambria

 - Text should be double spaced